 - The shuttle fee is $2 per person, roundtrip (cash only).
 Please bring exact change for the shuttle fee.

-Click the link below for full details on how to purchase a parking pass for Sugarlands Visitor Center:
+Once the lottery is live, click the link below for full details on how to purchase a parking pass for Sugarlands Visitor Center:

 The trolley ride to Elkmont to view the Gatlinburg synchronous fireflies costs $2 per person for a roundtrip fare and is cash only in exact change.
-The first trolley will leave the Sugarlands Visitor Center parking lot around 7 PM.
+The first trolley usually leaves the Sugarlands Visitor Center parking lot around 7 PM.
 The trolleys will begin returning from Elkmont when filled to capacity, which will likely be after 9:30 p.m.
 The whole trip (from the time you park to the time you arrive back to your car) will take anywhere from 3-6 hours, so definitely plan on eating dinner before you depart!

 Directions to Sugarlands Visitor Center